jlyons210/4444cast/README.md

 # 4444cast
 **4444cast.py** is a Python script that provides a weather forecast.
 It polls the National Weather Service (NWS) weather forecast data for a provided ZIP code.
 The ZIP code is translated to geo coordinates via [zippopotam.us](https://api.zippopotam.us/) - no API key required.

 For added fun, Discord webhook support is included.
-Simply use the `-d [webhook_url]` option and the forecast will be sent to the webhook.
+Simply use the `-d [webhook_url]` option and the forecast will be sent to the webhook, or provide a comma-separated list of webhooks to send the forecast to multiple.
 For extra, extra fun, you can have the OpenAI text-to-speech (TTS) API summarize and dictate the forecast.
 Use the `-o [openai_api_key]` option, and an MP3 recording will be attached to the forecast sent to Discord.
 [Click here](doc/tts-demo.mp3) for a sample audio clip.

 The [original version](https://github.com/jlyons210/4444cast/tree/579146f38fe8dbb653d56e8a9f2281de0cb1ae29) of this repo implemented very basic functionality as a shell script.
 It worked well enough for a while, but I didn't implement HTTP retries, and decided to re-write this in Python.
 Other features described above started me down a more fun path.